Lundy: Administration

-The island is an unparished area of Torridge district in the county of Devon, but was formerly a civil parish.
+The island is an unparished area of Torridge district in the county of Devon.
 It forms part of the ward of Clovelly Bay.
-It is part of the constituency electing the Member of Parliament for Torridge and West Devon and was from 1999 to 2020 part of the South West England constituency for the European Parliament.
+It is part of the constituency electing the Member of Parliament for Torridge and Tavistock and was from 1999 to 2020 part of the South West England constituency for the European Parliament.

-In 2013 the island became a separate Church of England ecclesiastical parish.
+In 2013, the island became a separate Church of England ecclesiastical parish.